How React Works Under the Hood?

 • It follows XML rules, which means it requires closing tags and proper nesting of elements.

-The concept of virtual DOM is aimed at enhancing the performance and efficiency of web applications that utilize frameworks like React.
-Understanding the virtual DOM is crucial to grasp how React under the hood works.
-Essentially, the virtual DOM acts as a replica of the DOM, which represents the visual structure of a webpage.
-By utilizing virtual DOM, a key aspect of how React works, you can make changes to the user interface elements without impacting the DOM, which can be time-consuming and resource-intensive.
+The virtual DOM is a key component in improving the performance of web applications built with frameworks like React.
+It acts as a copy of the actual DOM, representing the visual structure of a webpage.
+By using the virtual DOM, React can update the user interface elements without directly affecting the real DOM, which is usually a slow and resource-heavy process.

 <div>